Skip to content

 For the sixth time in its history, the Tour de France will start in the Netherlands: on Saturday 4 July, the cyclists will start their three-week war of attrition under the Dom in Utrecht .
 A day earlier, the Britten Youth String Orchestra kicks off its own Tour de France, in home town Zwolle.
 In one week, the young musicians will give seven concerts in La...

-Less is more: it can be done!
+Less is more: het kan!

 New music loses advocate Ton Hartsuiker

-Monday 18 May 2015 he will be cremated in Utrecht: Ton Hartsuiker, tireless champion of new music in our country.
+On Monday 18 May 2015, he will be cremated in Utrecht: Ton Hartsuiker, tireless champion of new music in our country.
 In recent years, his health was ailing; he would narrowly miss his 82nd birthday.
 He was active as pianist, music educator, conservatory director, administrator and radio presenter.
 Even after his retirement in 1998, he did not consider quitting his...

 Crushing Benvenuto Cellini by Terry Gilliam